Natameme/NatalieHogue_EP_353_Classwork/Final/indev/readme.md

     - Once you compile and run the code with no error you should be good to start making sound! hit a note on your keyboard and try it out.

     - Polyphony and the ability to pull in and out stops are coming in a later version.
 For now the (admittedly janky) method of pulling in and out stops is to comment out the stops you don't want at line 364.

-### Notes

-  this indev folder contains in development models. the current effort is to rebuild the architecture as a single-cycle sampler, allowing the computational process of adding sine waves to not run in real time, freeing up valuable processing space

-  PolySineWorking is a base synthesis template that plays back a simple sine wave polyphonically.

-  CycleSampler is an architecture intended to load each stop as a single cycle sample (stored in indev/waves/) to free up computational space, however as of yet the file loading architecture has hit a wall and needs to be rebuilt

-  additionally, a reverb model needs to be added to the system, but that is still impractical as long as the synthesis engine is as computationally expensive as it is